Lactose: Metabolism

 Infant mammals nurse on their mothers to drink milk, which is rich in lactose.
 The intestinal villi secrete the enzyme lactase (β-D-galactosidase) to digest it.
 This enzyme cleaves the lactose molecule into its two subunits, the simple sugars glucose and galactose, which can be absorbed.
-Since lactose occurs mostly in milk, in most mammals, the production of lactase gradually decreases with maturity due to genetic predispositions.
+Since lactose occurs mostly in milk, in most mammals, the production of lactase gradually decreases with maturity due to weaning; the removal of lactose from the diet removes the metabolic pressure to continue to produce lactase for its digestion.

-Many people with ancestry in Europe, West Asia, South Asia, the Sahel belt in West Africa, East Africa and a few other parts of Central Africa maintain lactase production into adulthood.
+Many people with ancestry in Europe, West Asia, South Asia, the Sahel belt in West Africa, East Africa and a few other parts of Central Africa maintain lactase production into adulthood due to selection for genes that continue lactase production.
 In many of these areas, milk from mammals such as cattle, goats, and sheep is used as a large source of food.
-Hence, it was in these regions that genes for lifelong lactase production first evolved.
+It was in these regions that genes for lifelong lactase production first evolved.
 The genes of adult lactose tolerance have evolved independently in various ethnic groups.
 By descent, more than 70% of western Europeans can digest lactose as adults, compared with less than 30% of people from areas of Africa, eastern and south-eastern Asia and Oceania.
 In people who are lactose intolerant, lactose is not broken down and provides food for gas-producing gut flora, which can lead to diarrhea, bloating, flatulence, and other gastrointestinal symptoms.